-If full screen isn’t working in Twitch, it’s possible that your browser is the issue.
-To check that, you need to switch to a different browser, such as UR Browser for example.
+If the full screen isn’t working in Twitch, it’s possible that your browser is the issue.
+To check that, you need to switch to a different browser, such as the one recommended below.

-UR Browser is built on Chromium engine, so it’s quite similar to Chrome.
-In fact, all your Chrome extensions will continue working in UR Browser as well.
+The browser is built on the Chromium engine, so it’s quite similar to Chrome.
+In fact, all your Chrome extensions will continue working in this tool as well.

 2. Disable the BTTV extension

 - Open the Twitch app on your PC.

 - Find the BTTV extension in the Installed extensions panel.

 - Select it and click Uninstall.

 - Check to see if the full-screen mode is working properly.